Penalty Points Insurance Guide

 Offence Type (3 Points) Expected Premium Impact Notes at Renewal

 SP30 – Speeding in a 30mph zone +5% to +15% Most common 3-point offence.
-Impact depends on age & postcode.
+Impact depends on age and postcode.

-SP50 – Speeding on a motorway +3% to +10% Milder impact; motorway speeding usually seen as lower-risk.
+SP50 – Speeding on a motorway +3% to +10% Milder impact.
+Motorway speeding usually seen as lower-risk.

 CU80 – Using mobile phone +10% to +25% Insurers consider this higher-risk even though it’s 3 points.

-SP10 / SP20 – Minor speeding +5% to +12% Impact varies by occupation, claims history & insurer.
+SP10 / SP20 – Minor speeding +5% to +12% Impact varies by occupation, claims history and insurer.

 General 3-point penalty Typically +5% to +20% Most insurers still offer standard rates with a mild increase.